rolando-lizama/MidiSysexBox/README.md

-This repository leverages Micropython-midi-library.
+This repository leverages Circuitpython  and several libraries.
 The idea is to create a midi box using cheap microcontrollers like raspberry pico or ESP32 to store MIDI Sysex libraries for older synths.
-A DIY Sysex library.
+A DIY Sysex librarian.